colonial-heritage/data-models/provenance-events/rdf.md

-# Provenance information: RDF model
+# Provenance events: RDF model

-The model is a translation of the [conceptual model](./conceptual.md) to RDF.
+RDF model for describing a provenance event.
+The model is a translation of the [conceptual model](./conceptual.md).
 The model uses [Linked Art](https://linked.art/model/provenance/) as foundation.

-## Status

-Draft

 ## Example